A note from our CEO on why transparency matters to us.

 Transparency is one of our nonprofit’s core values.
-That’s why it’s important to us that you know how Upsolve stays free, how we spend our money, and who owns Upsolve.
+That’s why it’s important to us that you know how we can offer Upsolve's services for free, how we spend our money, and who owns Upsolve.

 Upsolve is free for three reasons.
-First, we receive funding from the government.
-We’re lucky that the government believes that low-income people should receive free access to legal services.
-The government gives us funding to build and maintain our free tool.
+First, we receive funding from the Legal Services Corporation (LSC), a government-funded nonprofit established by the U.S. Congress.
+We’re lucky that Congress believes that low-income people should receive free access to their legal rights.
+LSC funding helps us build and maintain our free tool.

 Our number one expense is salaries.
 Running a technology nonprofit is expensive, as it requires a specialized set of skills that we need to hire for.
 We also spend money on our office rent, traveling to conferences, insurance, software, and marketing.
 We spend a small amount of money on accounting and bookkeeping, team building, and office supplies.

 We’re a nonprofit.
 This means that the American people own Upsolve.
 You own Upsolve just as much as I do.